nRF24/CircuitPython_nRF24L01/docs/greetings.rst

 This is easily achieved by downloading
 `the Adafruit library and driver bundle <https://github.com/adafruit/Adafruit_CircuitPython_Bundle>`_.

-.. note:: This library supports Python 3.7 or newer because the examples use
+.. note:: This library supports Python 3.4 or newer, but Python 3.7 introduced
     the function `time.monotonic_ns() <https://docs.python.org/3.7/library/
     time.html#time.monotonic_ns>`_ which returns an arbitrary time "counter" as an `int` of nanoseconds.
-CircuitPython firmware also supports :py:func:`time.monotonic_ns()`.
+However, this function is not used in the example scripts for backward compatibility reasons.
+Instead, we used :py:func:`time.monotonic()` which returns an arbitrary time "counter" as a `float` of seconds.
+CircuitPython firmware supports both functions as of v4.0.

 Installing from PyPI
 --------------------